-You do not need to reinforce concrete stepping stones with rebar or wire mesh, unless the stones are larger than 2×3, or if you are using a mix that is not suited for concrete stepping stones.
+You do not need to reinforce concrete stepping stones with rebar or wire mesh.
+You only need to reinforce if the stones are larger than 2×3, or if you are using a mix that is not suited for concrete stepping stones.

 General Tips For Laying Your Own Stepping Stones

-To lay stepping stones on a dirt path, you’ll need to dig down about 3-4” deep and then tamp down the dirt and lay leveling sand, which also should be tamped.
+To lay stepping stones on a dirt path, you’ll need to dig down about 3-4” deep.
+Then tamp down the dirt and lay leveling sand, which also should be tamped.

 You can lay stepping stones on top of grass, but if your lawn is uneven, it will make walking in the stones a bit awkward and possibly unsafe.

-The distance that stepping stones should be placed apart depends on the size of your stepping stones.
+The distance that you place stepping stones apart depends on the size of your stepping stones.

 Smaller ones may need to be closer together.
 For my medium and large-sized stones, I had them spaced 2-3” apart.

 Unless you are remaking an existing pathway, then you will likely need to level the stepping stones pathway.
-This can be done with leveling sand.
+You can do this with leveling sand.